Montana Acupuncture Associates

 - The office consists of up to five potential treatment rooms, as well as a kitchen/break room, and two restrooms.
 It has a reception area, plenty of storage space, and lots of free parking.

 - The space is modern and tastefully decorated, and the clinic maintains a close relationship with nearby health providers and the local community, from which it receives many referrals.

-- Montana Acupuncture is a non-specialty practice, seeing everything from musculoskeletal conditions to chronic issues that have not responded to other medical interventions, including Graves’ Disease and polycythemia vera, chemo-support to infertility.
+- Montana Acupuncture is a non-specialty practice, seeing everything from musculoskeletal conditions to chronic issues that have not responded to other medical interventions.

-- We are VA approved provider with around 60% of our patients being Veterans.
+- The practice is a VA-approved provider with around 30% of our patients being Veterans.